danijeljw/danijelj/source/_posts/2016-02-26-around-sydney-are-memories.markdown

 I think the one on the left is the new casino.
 I’m not sure ?
 Maybe someone will drop me a line on [Twitter](https://twitter.com) to [@danijeljames](https://twitter.com/danijeljames) and fill me in ?

 The first time we came across Barangaroo was just after being up at the Observatory in the front gardens and we’d kissed under the white wood hut _(I don’t have a better description)_ out the front.
-I remember leaning in to him and kissing him up his neck and him whispering to me ‘Fuck you, Danijel James Šimunov!’.
+I remember leaning in to him and kissing him up his neck and him whispering to me ‘Fuck you, Danijel-James Wynyard Šimunov!’.
 Glorious !

 In short, ’tis a sight to see.
 I’d like to elaborate more on this article at a later stage and share some of the imagery from that night.
 I think there was a reflection of blue throughout most of the images and bring together all the important places.